dcSpark/shinkai-node/typescript/README.md

 This is the program that executes compiled `packaged-shinkai-toolkit.js`

-You have two options for using the runner, either as an executable or web server.
+You have two options for using the executor, either as an executable or web server.
 More information at `@shinkai/toolkit-executor/README.md`

 ## As an executable: